lukasbongartz/lukasbongartz.github.io/_projects/1_project.md

     Von Neumann, Moore, and Margolus neighborhood.
 </div>

+The Von Neumann neighborhood consists of a central cell and its four adjacent neighbors (up, down, left, right).
+The Moore neighboorhod extends to the eight surrounding cells, so including the diagonals.
+This is also what's used in [Conway's Game of Life](https://playgameoflife.com/).
+The Margolus neighborhood partitions the grid into 2×2 blocks and updates them synchronously.
+This partition shifts on alternating steps, allowing for reversible dynamics.

-## Update rules
+## Margolus shuffling

 The Margolus shuffling algorithm follows these update rules:

+{% highlight text %}
-1. The grid is partitioned into 2×2 blocks
+1. Partition the grid into 2×2 blocks
+2. For each block:
-2. Within each block, particles can move according to conservation rules
+   a.
+Move particles according to conservation rules
-3. The partition shifts by one cell in both directions on alternating steps
+3. Shift the partition by one cell in both directions on alternating steps
+{% endhighlight %}

 The key point is that the block updates are independent from one another, which allows us to paralllize.
 For the DLA part, we initilize the grid with a fixed seed in the center and randomly distributied particles in a given density.
 The update rules are quite simple: